 The BBC story includes interviews with two of the dozen students who had walked out, all of them claiming they were being exploited.

 Said one former CICD student, David Rose (pictured):

 “There’s nothing.
 There’s no information ― nothing.
 You’re constantly kept busy, and then you’re sent out on the streets ― in Hull or northern towns ― to fundraise.
 By that I mean selling magazines.
 And literally begging in the streets.”

 The allegations were denied by CICD officials, who are members of Tvind’s inner circle, the Teachers Group (TG).
-Five TG leaders, including founder Mogens Amdi Petersen, are Interpol fugitives wanted in their native Denmark in connection with a multimillion-dollar tax-fraud and embezzlement scheme.
+Five TG leaders, including founder Mogens Amdi Petersen, are Interpol-listed fugitives wanted by the judicial authority of their native Denmark in connection with a multimillion-dollar tax-fraud and embezzlement scheme.